How to become a mobile app developer

 Saying that the mobile app industry is on the rise would be an understatement.
 Apple and Google offer more than 700,000 mobile apps each, according to the Wall Street Journal, and ABI Research reports total revenue in the mobile app industry is expected to rise to $46 billion in 2016 — up nearly $40 billion from 2011.
 Mobile app developers with the right mix of skills can potentially find boundless opportunity in this multibillion-dollar industry.
 But if you're wondering how to become a mobile app developer, you should note that there isn't just one path to get there.

 What education do mobile app developers need?

-The mobile app development industry is not the kind that requires you to get a specific degree or certification before entering it.
+The mobile app development industry is not the kind that requires you to earn a specific degree or certification before entering it.
 While some will come into the field with a bachelor's degree in software development or computer science, it's not always required for landing mobile app development jobs.

 But just because there are no industry-standard rules for college courses or certifications, that doesn't they aren't impressive to employers.
 If you think pursuing your education is the right path, you can take courses or earn degrees or certificates in mobile app development from the following schools, among others: